 Comment C:

 The detail so required is no more than that required for a proper plat of a boundary survey.
-A plat of a boundary survey is sufficiently detailed if it can be used to locate and reconstruct the boundaries of the land in the field.
+A plat of a boundary survey is sufficiently detailed if it can be used to locate and reconstruct the boundaries of the real property in the field.
 Similarly, the drawings of the building or buildings are sufficiently detailed in this respect if the three dimensional boundaries of the cubicles in space comprising the units can be located and load bearing walls are shown.
-R.C.
-5311.(A)(4).
+Ohio Revised Code Section 5311.07 (A)(4).

-(Standard C Effective November 13, 1976) (Amended May 13, 2009 to reflect the 2004 amendment to the condominium statute.)
+(Amended July 24, 2020; amended May 13, 2009 to reflect the 2004 amendment to the condominium statute; Standard C originally effective November 13, 1976)

+OTS 10.3

-10.3 CONDOMINIUMS-DECLARATION
+10.3 CONDOMINIUMS - DECLARATION

+Problem A:

 Must the undivided interests in the common elements appertaining to each unit that are set forth in the declaration total one (or one hundred percent)?

+Standard A: